-At December 31, 2020, the company has no off-balance sheet arrangements as such arrangements are not permitted by the Operating Agreement.
+At December 31, 2021, RMI IX had no off-balance sheet arrangements.
+Such arrangements are not permitted per the Operating Agreement.

 Item 7A - Quantitative and Qualitative Disclosures About Market Risk

 We are a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and are not required to provide the information under this item.